Keyboard shortcuts

 :set-color --fg "#FF5555" --bg "#44475A"

-By default, only the matched portion of the line is colored (match_only = true).
-To highlight the entire line instead, use the -l flag when adding the filter (not yet exposed via UI — set via :set-color after adding).
+By default, only the matched portion of the line is colored.
+To highlight the entire line instead, pass -l when adding the filter:

 When multiple filters overlap on the same span, their fg and bg are composed: one filter can contribute the foreground color while another contributes the background.
 Automatic value colors (HTTP methods, status codes, IPs, UUIDs) apply only to spans not already colored by a filter, and log-level colors are the lowest-priority fallback.